jake-knerr/chess/README.md

 #### App overrides can override existing styles or add additional styles.
 In other words, style rules in this section use the same selectors as the rule they are overriding and apply new styles by either overriding existing styles or adding new ones.

-App overrides in this section can change the styling for any section that came before: resets, globals, components, utilities, and everything else are available for overriding in this section.
+App overrides in this section can change the styling for any section that came before: globals, components, utilities, and everything else are available for overriding in this section.
 App overrides can also be used to theme an application.

 > When are app overrides appropriate?
 When one cannot change the HTML or CSS for a document or library, or creating new components is not an option.
 In such a case, app overrides are the only way to change the styling of the document.
 Library code with hard-coded HTML and CSS is a good use case for when app overrides are appropriate.